zilkey/auto_tagger/README.md

 If there is no tag from the previous stage, it creates a new tag from the latest commit in your _working directory_.

+If you don't specify any `autotagger_stages`, autotagger will create a tag that starts with "production".

 ### release_tagger:print_latest_tags

 This task reads the git version from the text file in shared: